donkirkby/donimoes/docs/rules.md

     66R, 66R, 33D, 33D, 42L, 50L, 44L, 60L

 ## Capturing Donimoes Solutions ##
-Here are the solutions to Capturing Donimoes problems.
+Here are the solutions to the Capturing Donimoes problems.
 For each step, move the listed domino left, right, up, or down.
 Then make captures for any matching numbers.